-Biotope restoration and species protection is an important part in the environmental adaptation of hydro power.
+Biotope restoration and species protection is an important part in the environmental adaptation of hydropower.
 Here are some examples of projects:

 - Vattenfall is supporting the Natural Resources Institute Finland in their research about the Saimaa salmon.
-The Saimaa salmon is an important part of Finland's natural heritage and the research focuses on restoring their natural life cycle. - Vattenfall is a part of the project "Eels on wheels" where we together with several other hydro power owners trap and transport of spawning migrating European eel past hydro power stations in the Göta River between Lake Vänern and the sea (2020). - Biotope restoration of tributaries to the river Upperudsälven and Lule River to improve conditions for the Noble crayfish, freshwater pearl mussel, trout and grayling (2020). - Environmental adaptation of an overflow dam in Purkijaur in the river Lilla Luleälven to improve conditions for trout and grayling (2020). - Reintroduction of sea trout (ReTrout project) by stocking of roe in restored tributaries to the Vindelälven river (2020). - In 2020, a new fishway was taken into use in central Finland and the construction of another fish way was started.
-The fishways are located approx. 20 km from each other and the aim is to free the route for brown trout. - During 2021-2022 Vattenfall will support 'The lesser white-fronted goose Project' which is a project lead by the Swedish Hunter's Association in collaboration with the foundation Nordens Ark and the Ornithological Society in Norrbotten.
-Sweden is home to EU's only breeding population of the lesser white-fronted goose and the project has worked to prevent the extinction of the species since the mid-1970s.
-Vattenfall supports the project by sponsoring specially designed transmitters that will be used to follow the individuals that has been brought up and released in the wild.
-The transmitters are charged by solar cells and if the weather is good, you can get many positions per day, which gives us the opportunity to map the birds' movements in detail.
-The mapping of movements is a very important piece of the puzzle to evaluate the effectiveness of the measures have on the lesser white-fronted goose population.
+The Saimaa salmon is an important part of Finland's natural heritage and the research focuses on restoring their natural life cycle. - Vattenfall is a part of the project "Eels on wheels" where we, together with several other hydropower owners, do so-called "trap and transport" of spawning migrating European eel past hydropower stations in the river Göta Älv between Lake Vänern and the sea. - Biotope restoration of tributaries to the river Upperudsälven and Lule River to improve conditions for the Noble crayfish, freshwater pearl mussel, trout and grayling (2020). - Environmental adaptation of an overflow dam in Purkijaur in the river Lilla Luleälven to improve conditions for trout and grayling (2020). - Reintroduction of sea trout (ReTrout project) by stocking of roe in restored tributaries to the Vindelälven river (2020). - In 2020, a new fishway was taken into use in central Finland and the construction of another fishway was started.
+The fishways are located approx. 20 km from each other and the aim is to free the route for brown trout.

+1.8.
+Conservation project lesser white-fronted goose (Hydro, Sweden)